armin-malek/s3-fast-copy/README.md

-# Fastly download files from a S3 compatible storage or Move file between two S3 storages
+## Quickly download files from a S3 compatible storage or Move file between two S3 storages